 The result provided the best values for thick wooden walls!

-Contrary to all expectations, the building material wood - tested in the form of non-glued, fully solid Thoma Holz100 walls - shields considerably better than, for example, brick variants or lightweight construction systems.
+Contrary to expectations, the building material wood - tested in the form of non-glued, fully solid Thoma Holz100 walls - shields much better than, for example, brick variants or lightweight construction systems.

 Here are the damping values of a 17.6 cm thick Thoma Holz100 wall:

 At 900 MHz (D-Net), only 25% penetrate through the wooden wall

 At 1800 MHz (E-net), 10% penetrate through the wooden wall

 At 4 GHz, only 1% penetrate the wooden wall

 Starting at 6.5 GHz, less than 1 per thousand penetrate through the wooden wall

 (According to measurements of the University of the Federal Armed Forces Munich, Department of Electrical Engineering, Werner-Heisenberg-Weg 39, 85577 Neubiberg, Germany)

 Your home is more prone to fire than you think.